feedzai/pdb/README.md

 ```

 To create the data_type_table you call addEntity method on the previously created database engine.
-Depending on the policy you chose existing tables may be droped before creation.
+Depending on the policy you chose existing tables may be dropped before creation.

 ```java
 engine.addEntity(data_type_table);